Getting Pinterest Traffic To Your Website

 Custom graphics like infographics work really well on Pinterest.
 People search for infographics on Google all the time and well, if you do a search now, you’ll notice many graphics come from Pinterest!

 If you do try this technique, you may need to shell out some money to hire a graphic designer, if you’re not much of a designer yourself.

 The good news is infographics are link magnets so if you upload your infographic to other places (don’t forget your own website!), then chances are high you’re going to get backlinks which is great for your site’s SEO!

-Cross-promote your pins on other social platforms to drive even more traffic back to your website
+Cross-promote your pins on other social platforms to drive even more traffic

 Pinterest makes it easy for you to share your pins on Facebook, Twitter, Facebook Messenger and WhatsApp.
 If you want to email your pin or paste its link somewhere, then you can easily do that too.

 The point is that you’re not limited to promoting your high-quality images on Pinterest.
 Leverage your other social networks and let your followers know you’ve also got a presence on Pinterest.